Cleveland Community School Declared “Unauditable”

 Cleveland -

-Auditor of State Mary Taylor declared Phoenix Village Academy P2 “unauditable” for fiscal years 2006 and 2007.
+Auditor of State Mary Taylor declared Greater Achievement Community School “unauditable” for fiscal years 2004, 2005, 2006 and 2007.
 The declaration means that the school’s financial records are incomplete and auditors cannot conduct a routine financial audit.

 State law requires the school sponsor, ASHE Culture Center, to provide the Auditor of State with a written plan within 45 days.
 The plan should describe their efforts to supply the documentation necessary to conduct an audit.
-Additionally, the sponsor is prohibited from opening any additional community schools while the finances of Phoenix Village Academy P2 are considered unauditable.
+Additionally, the sponsor is prohibited from opening any additional community schools while the finances of Greater Achievement Community School are considered unauditable.

 The Auditor of State has informed the Ohio Department of Education that certain school documents showing how tax dollars were spent are either missing, incomplete or inaccurate.
 If financial statements and records are not brought into an auditable condition within 90 days, the Department of Education would withhold state funding for the school until the situation is corrected.
 Payments to the school would resume once the unauditable condition is corrected.